alfredbaudisch/alfredbaudisch.com/content/projects/pardallmarkdown/index.md

 **P[ardallMarkdown](https://github.com/alfredbaudisch/pardall_markdown)** is a reactive publishing framework and engine written in Elixir.
 Instant websites and documentation websites.

-**As opposed to static website generators** (such as Hugo, Docusaurs and others), with PardallMarkdown, **you don’t need to recompile and republish your application every time you write or modify new content**.
+**As opposed to static website generators** (such as Hugo, Docusaurs and others), with PardallMarkdown, **you don't need to recompile and republish your application every time you write or modify new content**.
 The application can be kept running indefinitely in production, while it **watches a content folder for changes** and **the new content re-actively gets available for consumption** by your application.

 <iframe width="750" height="422" src="https://www.youtube.com/embed/FdzqToe3dug" title="Build a reactive real-time Markdown-based website with  Phoenix LiveView and PardallMarkdown" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>